ivangfr/docker-swarm-environment/README.md

 - Create a set of Docker machines that will act as nodes in our Docker Swarm.

-Bellow, it's the command to create a Docker Machine named `manager1`.
+Below, it's the command to create a Docker Machine named `manager1`.
 ```
 docker-machine create --driver virtualbox manager1
 ```